 - 1. Add PostSharp to your project.
 See Installing PostSharp Tools for Visual Studio on page 47 for details. - 2.
 Create a new class and make it derive from one of the primitive aspect classes (see below). - 3.
-Annotate the class with the custom attribute SerializableAttribute, or PSerializableAttribute if your project targets anything else than the full .NET Framework.
-See Understanding Aspect Lifetime and Scope on page 279 to understand why. - 4.
+Annotate the class with the custom attribute PSerializableAttribute.
+See Understanding Aspect Lifetime and Scope on page 304 to understand why. - 4.
 Override one of the aspect advice methods.